 Our Board presently consists of nine members.
-These members are divided into three classes, as equal in number as possible, with the classes to hold office for staggered terms of three years each.
-Our Board has nominated Joan A. Budden, William G. Currie, and Bruce A. Merino to three-year terms expiring at our 2022 Annual Meeting of Shareholders.
-Each incumbent director has been previously elected by our shareholders, except for Ms. Budden who was appointed to the Board on January 1, 2019.
-Due to the retirement of John M. Engler from our Board of Directors as of the date of our Annual Meeting this year, the size of our Board will be reduced to eight members.
-Mr. Engler, who has served as a director for over 15 years has made significant contributions to our success and we thank him for all he has done to assist in our growth since 2003.
+These members are divided into three classes of equal number, with the classes to hold office for staggered terms of three years each.
+Our Board has nominated Benjamin J. McLean, Mary E. Tuuk and Michael G. Wooldridge to three-year terms expiring at our 2023 Annual Meeting of Shareholders.
+Each incumbent director has been previously elected by our shareholders, except for Mr. McLean who was appointed to the Board on January 10, 2020, which increased the size of our Board to nine members.